-- 1. relate observable phenomena to molecular events according to prevailing chemical theories. - 2. identify, synthesize, and predict and explain the structure of a variety of compounds, both inorganic and organic. - accurately and safely obtain and analyze data from experimental sources, including traditional laboratory methods, computer-interfaced data collection devices, and advanced analytical instrumentation.

-- 4. use critical thinking skills to analyze "real-world" applications of chemical knowledge and theories. - 5. communicate effectively the results of laboratory experiments, including error analysis.
+- 1. relate observable phenomena to molecular events according to prevailing chemical theories. - 2. identify, synthesize, and predict and explain the structure of a variety of compounds, both inorganic and organic. - 3. accurately and safely obtain and analyze data from experimental sources, including traditional laboratory methods, computer-interfaced data collection devices, and advanced analytical instrumentation. - 4. use critical thinking skills to analyze "real-world" applications of chemical knowledge and theories. - 5. communicate effectively the results of laboratory experiments, including error analysis.

-We will assess these program outcomes through the assessment of Chem 12B, the program's capstone course.
+These program outcomes will be assessed through the assessment of Chem 12B, the program's capstone course.
+The goal is to do this during the 2019~2020 academic year.